From $\mathrm{AdS}_5$ to $\mathrm{AdS}_3$: TsT deformations, Magnetic fields and Holographic RG Flows: D1 + magnetic field background

 We have a non-isotropic flow, running between two perpendicular domain wall, one over $x_{2,3}$ in the IR, and the other over $x_{0,1}$ in the UV, with the domain-wall being defects on the field theory point of view (which is hard to understand, due to the complexity nature of the gauge group), see Figure \ref{fig:i}.

 It is easier to understand the model from the field theory point of view by analyzing the first case of \eqref{gu}, where the QFT is well defined since the group rank is real.
-In this choice, the asymptotic theories along the RG flow are free $SO(2,2)$, $d=2$ and confined $SO(2,2)$, $d=2$, with the dilaton running breaking the conformal symmetry in both limits, and the flow anisotropic.
-What is perhaps more surprising is that, as we explained before, the TsT deformation is in most cases dual to an irrelevant operator.
-This can be easily seen by taking the limit $k \to 0$ in the deformed supergravity background without imposing $\mathrm{k} = -\frac{1}{\mathrm{H}}$, which results in the undeformed $\mathrm{AdS}_5 \times S^5$, as we have shown.
-However, if one proceeds in the opposite order and chooses the special value before taking any limit, the deformed contribution to the $x_{2,3}$ part of the metric,
+In this choice, the asymptotic theories along the RG flow have global symmetry $SO(2,2)$, $d=2$ and $SO(2,2)$, $d=2$, with the dilaton running breaking the conformal symmetry in both limits, and the flow anisotropic.

-is non-perturbative, that is, we can't write $ds_{TsT}^2 \approx \mathrm{ds}^2 + k^2 \delta \mathrm{ds}^2$, which is generally possible by taking the $k \to 0$ or $u \to 0$ limit.
-Therefore, the field theory is perturbed by operators whose quantum effects shows to be non-perturbative in the IR and in the $k$ parameter.
-This is why the IR of the field is effectively $x_{0,1}$, since the contributions form the deformation blows up at that energy.
-At the same time, at UV the effects of the deformation are small, even the coupling $g_s \to 0$, but the theory is effectively $x_{-2,3}$, and not $\mathrm{CFT}_4$.
-Consequently, it is hard to describe the effective field theory completely in terms of deformed operators in the $\mathcal{N}=4$, but rather it is better to understand it as really a non-isotropic flow from two asymptotic $\mathrm{d=2}$, one being highly non-perturbative at the coupling $g_s$ and confined at IR, and the other being free at UV, exactly the behavior of QCD.

-We emphasize that supersymmetry is not recovered in any asymptotic limit.
-We recall that the original model was $\mathrm{AdS}_5 \times S^5 + B$, and therefore the deformation acts as a defect in the dual field theory.
-This happens because the original model lives effectively in $d=10$, while the deformed model becomes degenerate and effectively $d=8$ in certain limits.
-We stress that even though the two opposite limits can be described by a $d=8$ model, the region interpolating between those limits is still genuinely $d=10$.
-Moreover, the effective $d=8$ description involves two distinct sets of non-spherical coordinates, one timelike, $(u,x_0,x_1)$, and the other spacelike, $(u,x_2,x_3)$.